Dan Van Tassell

 Dan Van Tassell is a ceramics and mixed media sculptor who was born and raised in Janesville, Wisconsin.
 He received his Bachelor of Fine Arts in ceramics at the University of Wisconsin-Whitewater in 2008, and his Masters of Fine Art in ceramics in 2012 at Southern Illinois University-Edwardsville.
 He was an artist in residence at the University of North Dakota in Grand Forks, North Dakota in 2012.

 Upon completing the residency, he accepted a position in that department both as an Instructor, and as Preparator and Registrar of the University of North Dakota’s Art Collections.
-Dan joined the faculty at Emory & Henry College in the summer of 2015 as Curator, and also teaches in the Visual Art Department.
+Dan joined the faculty at Emory & Henry College in the summer of 2015 as Curator.
+In 2019 he became the chair of the Art Department and teaches full-time.

 As Curator at Emory & Henry College he has curated numerous exhibitions including the popular shows, A Wing and A Prayer, by prominent artist Jennifer Angus, and also Portraits, Landscapes and Still Lifes: A Distinguished Collaboration of Artworks Provided by James W. and Frances G. McGlothlin.